Contact Us 1-800-596-4880

 These examples use the Anypoint MQ Broker API to publish and consume messages and to test Anypoint MQ from the command line using curl.

-See the Anypoint MQ FAQ for the regions where Anypoint MQ and FIFO are available.
+For the regions where Anypoint MQ and FIFO are available, see Anypoint MQ Regions.

 Send a Message